edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 --- abstract

 Verifiable Voice Protocol (VVP) authenticates and authorizes organizations and individuals making telephone calls.
 This eliminates trust gaps that scammers exploit.
-Like STIR, SHAKEN, RCD, BCID, and related technologies, VVP binds strong cryptographic evidence to a SIP INVITE, and verifies this evidence downstream.
-However, VVP builds from different technical and governance assumptions.
-This unique foundation allows VVP to cross jurisdictional boundaries easily and robustly.
+Like related technolgies such as STIR, SHAKEN, RCD, and BCID, VVP binds cryptographic evidence to a SIP INVITE, and verifies this evidence downstream.
+However, VVP builds from different technical and governance assumptions, and uses better evidence.
+This allows VVP to cross jurisdictional boundaries easily and robustly.
 It also makes VVP simpler, more decentralized, cheaper to deploy and maintain, more private, more scalable, and higher assurance than alternatives.
 Because it is easier to adopt, VVP can plug gaps or build bridges between other approaches, functioning as glue in hybrid ecosystems.
 For example, it can justify an A attestation in SHAKEN, or an RCD passport for branded calling, when a call originates outside SHAKEN or RCD ecosystems.
-VVP also works well as a standalone mechanism.
+VVP also works well as a standalone mechanism, independent of other solutions.
 An extra benefit is that VVP enables two-way evidence sharing with verifiable text and chat, as well as with other industry verticals that need verifiability in non-telco contexts.

 --- middle

 # Introduction
 When we get phone calls, we want to know who's calling, and why.
 Annoying or malicious strangers abuse expectations far too often.

-Regulators are mandating protections.
-This is wise, but it can create heavy burdens.
-Vetting every possible caller is ambitious.
-Monitoring all certificates and cryptographic keys is harder.
-Operating a central registry, especially across jurisdictional boundaries, is harder still.
-Regulatory constraints on data movement, shifting standards, variety in PSTNs and system interconnects, and many other factors further complexify.

-No matter how ambitious we become, our protections will remain inadequate until we close a gap between the party accountable for a call, and the party that provides evidence about who's calling.
-This disconnect is the root of many vulnerabilities.
-At first, terminating service providers told us who's calling in a probabilistic way, based on unreliable metadata.
-More recently, approaches like STIR/SHAKEN move evidence closer to the origin, and add tamper detection.
-However, the gap persists.
-The signer of a SHAKEN passport is the originating service provider, not the caller, and no evidence closes this gap.
-If the originating service provider lacks reputation (e.g, because it operates outside the regulated jurisdiction), few good options exist.
-A high percentage of STIR/SHAKEN traffic does not receive an A attestation, and even the traffic that does receive it may use very flawed evidence.

-In theory, this gap could be eliminated by perfect authentication and authorization between callers and OSPs, for every phone call: simply refuse to connect calls that do not match an ideal profile for trust.
-However, this is impractical.
-Organization X might hire Call Center Y to call on their behalf, using X's reputation/brand and X's phone number.
-In such a situation, X is the relevant answer to the "who's calling" question, but Y is the originator of the call -- and there's no good way to guarantee that everyone understands that relationship.
-In addition, the market demands wholesalers/aggregators of phone numbers, and is characterized by complex system layers and interconnects, that further challenge transparent accountability.
+Regulators have mandated protections, and industry has responded.
+However, existing solutions have several drawbacks:

+* Assurance derives only from the signatures of originating service providers, with no independently verifiable proof of what they assert.
+* Each jurisdiction has its own governance and its own set of signers.
+Sharing information across boundaries is fraught with logistical and regulatory problems.
+* Deployment and maintenance costs are high.
+* Market complexities such as the presence of aggregators, wholesalers, and call centers that proxy a brand are difficult to model safely.
+* What may work for enterprises offers little benefit for individual callers.

 VVP solves these problems by applying two crucial innovations.

 ## Evidence format
 VVP is rooted in an evidence format called *authentic chained data container*s (*ACDC*s) -- {{TOIP-ACDC}}.
-Other forms of evidence (e.g., JWTs/STIR PASSporTs, digital signatures, and optional interoperable inputs from W3C verifiable credentials {{W3C-VC}} and SD-JWTs {{SD-JWT-DRAFT}}; see {{<interoperability}}) also contribute to the overall solution (({{<general-evidence-categories}})), but the foundation that VVP places beneath them is unique.
+Other forms of evidence (e.g., JWTs/STIR PASSporTs, digital signatures, and optional interoperable inputs from W3C verifiable credentials {{W3C-VC}} and SD-JWTs {{SD-JWT-DRAFT}}) also contribute.
+However, the foundation that VVP places beneath them is unique.
+For a discussion of the theory behind VVP evidence, see {{<appendix-a}}.
+For more about additional evidence types, see {{<general-evidence-categories}} and {{<interoperability}}.

-Most prior art uses X509 certificates {{RFC5280}} for foundational identity.
-Certificates have great virtues.
-Notably, they are well understood, and their tooling is ubiquitous and mature.
-However, they also have some serious drawbacks.
-They are protected by a single key whose compromise is difficult to detect.
-Recovery is cumbersome and slow.
-As a result, *certificates are far more temporary than the identities they attest*.
-This has numerous downstream consequences.
-When foundational evidence of identity has to be replaced constantly, the resulting ecosystem is fragile, complex, and expensive for all stakeholders.
-Vulnerabilities abound.
-Authorizations can only be analyzed in a narrow *now window*, never at arbitrary moments in time.
-This creates enormous pressure to build a centralized registry, where evidence can be curated once, and where the cost of reacting to revocations is amortized.
-The entire fabric of evidence has to be rebuilt from scratch if quantum security becomes a requirement.

-In contrast, the issuers and holders of ACDCs -- and thus, the stakeholders in VVP passports -- are identified by autonomic identifiers, not raw keys.
-This introduces numerous security benefits.
-Keys, key types, and signing algorithms can all change (even for post-quantum upgrades) without invalidating evidence.
-Signing and rotation operations are sequenced deterministically, making historical audits possible.
-Key compromises are detected as soon as an attacker attempts consequential actions.
-Recovery from compromise is trivial.
-Multisig signing policies allow diffuse, nuanced control.
-The result is that identities in ACDCs are as stable as identities in real organizations.
-This makes delegations and chaining mechanisms far more robust than their analogs in certificates, and this in turn makes the whole ecosystem safer, more powerful, and easier to maintain.
-Revocations are cheap and fast.
-No central registries are needed, which eliminates privacy concerns and regulatory hurdles.
-Adoption can be opportunistic; it doesn't require a central mandate or carefully orchestrated consensus throughout a jurisdiction before it can deliver value.

-ACDCs make it practical to model nuanced, dynamic delegations such as the one between Organization X and Call Center Y. This eliminates the gap that alternative approaches leave between accountable party and the provider of call evidence.
-Given X's formal approval, Y can sign a call on behalf of X, using a number allocated to X, and using X's brand, without impersonating X. They can also prove to any OSP or any other party, in any jurisdiction, that they have the right to do so.
-Furthermore, the evidence that Y cites can be built and maintained by X and Y, doesn't get stale or require periodic reissuance, and doesn't need to be published in a central registry.

-Even better, when such evidence is filtered through suballocations or crosses jurisdictional boundaries, it can be reused, or linked and transformed, without altering its robustness or efficiency.
-Unlike W3C verifiable credentials and SD-JWTs, which require direct trust in the proximate issuer, ACDCs and the JWTs that reference them verify data back to a root through arbitrarily long and complex chains of issuers, with only the root needing to be known and trusted by the verifier.

-The synergies of these properties mean that ACDCs can be permanent, flexible, robust, and low-maintenance.
-In VVP, no third party has to guess who's accountable for a call; the accountable party is transparently and provably accountable, period.
-(Yet notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.
-See {{<privacy}}.)
+Because of innovations in format, VVP evidence is easier to create and maintain, safer, and more flexible than alternative approaches.
+It is also more flexible and much longer lasting.
+This drastically lowers the friction to adoption.

 ## Vetting refinements
 Although VVP interoperates with governance frameworks such as SHAKEN {{ATIS-1000074}}, it allows for a dramatic upgrade of at least one core component: the foundational vetting mechanism.
 The evidence format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs implement a KYC approach advocated by the G20's Financial Stability Board, and overseen by the G20's Regulatory Oversight Committee.
 This approach follows LEI rules for KYC ({{ISO-17442-1}}), and today it's globally required in high-security, high-regulation, cross-border banking.